QuietMisdreavus/quietmisdreavus.net/slides.md

   - [Recording available on YouTube](https://www.youtube.com/watch?v=KJ-V2BOtZnM)
   - An animated story about Ferris the Crab exploring "The Rust Sea" and landing a contribution to the Rust compiler
+- [The Death and Rebirth of Docs.rs][docs-rs] (Rust Belt Rust 2019, 2019-10-19)
+  - A history of the documentation host Docs.rs.

 [dark-secrets]: {{ site.baseurl }}/slides/the dark secrets lurking inside cargo doc.pdf
 [is-this-magic]: {{ site.baseurl }}/slides/is this magic ferris explores rustc.pdf
+[docs-rs]: {{ site.baseurl }}/slides/The Death and Rebirth of Docs-rs.pdf